Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Results and Discussion

 \section{Results and Discussion}

-The performance of P-AIRCARS on a particularly challenging quiet Sun dataset has already been substantiated in Sec. \ref{subsec:stress-test}.
-This section substantiates the various improvements which P-AIRCARS images represent and the science opportunities they enable.
-All of the solar data used here was taken under the MWA Project ID G0002.
-P-AIRCARS usually achieves $<|2|\%$ residual leakages for Stokes Q and Stokes U and $<|1|\%$ residual leakage for Stokes V. These values are comparable to what is generally achieved for high quality astronomical observations \citep{lenc2017,lenc2018,Risley2018,Risley2020} with the MWA and much better than those achieved by earlier spectro-polarimetric solar studies \citep{Patrick2019,Rahman2020}.
-P-AIRCARS not only delivers a very small residual leakage, it also provides improved Stokes I imaging fidelity as compared to AIRCARS as shown next.
+The performance of P-AIRCARS on a particularly challenging quiet-Sun dataset has already been substantiated in Sec. \ref{subsec:stress-test}.
+This section substantiates the various improvements that P-AIRCARS images represent and the science opportunities they enable.
+All of the solar data used here were taken under the MWA Project ID G0002.
+P-AIRCARS usually achieves $<|2|\%$ residual leakages for Stokes Q and Stokes U and $<|1|\%$ residual leakage for Stokes V. These values are comparable to what is generally achieved for high-quality astronomical observations \citep{lenc2017,lenc2018,Risley2018,Risley2020} with the MWA and much better than those achieved by earlier spectropolarimetric solar studies \citep{Patrick2019,Rahman2020}.
+P-AIRCARS not only delivers a very small residual leakage, it also provides improved Stokes I imaging fidelity as compared to AIRCARS, as shown next.